 Pneumatic Actuated Uplift Gantry System

 In order to replicate wind uplift conditions, a pneumatic actuator was developed on an overhead gantry system to test various connections.
 With this system accompanied with multiple load cells influence functions can be developed on various load paths.
-The picture below is testing the correlation between roof uplift and resulting loads at the foundation of the model.

 Six Degree of Freedom Shake Table